MPBBi/DataScience-UCI-HAR-Dataset/CodeBook.md

 To see the means and standard deviation, call objects called means and std.

-The final tidy data is written to a txt file called DataSummary.txt or can also be seen by calling the object tidy.The summary data was created by using group_by and then summarizing via summarise each.
+The final tidy data is written to a txt file called DataSummary.txt which is also avaliable in the repo or can also be seen by calling the object tidy.The summary data was created by using group_by and then summarizing via summarise each.